An interview with Kyle Wentworth founder/owner of Fusion IT

 Favorite technology catching your interest?

-Remarkable tablet.
+The reMarkable tablet.
 I believe I have directly influenced the sale of about 300 of these.
-Very interesting product.
+Very interesting product as a complete replacement for paper.

 Get to know Kyle personally